anicng/liri-node-app/README.md

 # liri-node-app

 LIRI is a command line node app that takes in parameters and gives you back data.
+It's allows you to search your favorite movie, songs and concert of an artist easier.

 ## It takes in the following commands: ##